colinmorris/xscreensaver-text-toys/README.md

 todos
 -----

-Provide todorunner.sh with an array of directories containing code you've written.
+Provide todos.sh with some directories containing code you've written.
 These will be searched recursively for source code files containing shameful tokens like **TODO**, **FIXME**, and **XXX**, and the corresponding lines will be printed.